The BASEBALL ALL-STAR GAMES were held at in Cleveland 5 times

-In the 1954 game, played before 68,751, Cleveland's Al Rosen hit 2 home runs and drove in 5 runs to tie an All-Star Game record, and the AL won 11-9.
+Cleveland next hosted the All-Star Game on 13 July 1954.
+A total of 68,751 fans – another record – saw Cleveland's Al Rosen hit 2 home runs and drove in 5 runs to tie an All-Star Game record, and the AL won 11-9.
 Washington's Dean Stone entered the game with 2 on and 2 out in the 8th inning with the NL ahead 9-8, and threw out the NL runner trying to steal home.
-Cleveland's Larry Doby tied the score with a home run in the bottom of the 8th, and Chicago's Nellie Fox blooped a single to drive in the go-ahead runs.
+Cleveland's LARRY DOBY tied the score with a home run in the bottom of the 8th, and Chicago's Nellie Fox blooped a single to drive in the go-ahead runs.
 Virgil Trucks pitched a scoreless 9th inning, preserving the victory for Stone.

-In 1997, Sandy Alomar Jr. hit a two-run homer in the left field bleachers in the seventh inning to lead the American League to a 3-1 victory at the jam-packed Jacobs Field.
+Sandy Alomar Jr. hit a two-run homer in the left field bleachers in the seventh inning to lead the American League to a 3-1 victory at the first All-Star Game hosted at Jacobs Field, on July 8, 1997.
 Alomar became the first Indian to homer in a major-league All-Star game since Rocky Colavito did so in the Los Angeles Memorial Coliseum in 1959.
 Alomar became the first Indian ever to win the game's Most Valuable Player award and the first ever to win the award while playing in his home park.
 The crowd of 44,916 set an attendance record for Jacobs Field.

 PROGRESSIVE FIELD is set to host the All-Star Game on 9 July 2019.
 It will be the sixth time Cleveland has hosted the game – a record for a city with only one MLB team.